top of page

 Jonathan Drouin was acquired from the Colorado Avalanche during the 2025 offseason.

 If anyone has seen Jonathan Drouin’s scoring touch, please alert the New York Islanders immediately.
-The forward hasn’t found the back of the net since November, and while he’s very much present on the ice, his offensive production has taken an extended leave of absence.
+The forward hasn’t found the back of the net since November.
+While he’s very much present on the ice, his offensive production has taken an extended leave of absence.
 No milk cartons, no search parties—just a growing sense of concern from a fanbase that expected Drouin to be a meaningful part of the team’s attack this season.

-Drouin’s career has always had peaks and valleys, but even by his standards, the 2025–26 campaign has been unusually quiet.
-He’s historically been a reliable playmaker with stretches of high‑end creativity, yet this season his numbers have dipped well below his career averages.
+Drouin’s career has always had peaks and valleys.
+However, even by his standards, the 2025–26 campaign has been unusually quiet.
+He’s historically been a reliable playmaker with stretches of high-end creativity.
+Yet this season, his numbers have dipped well below his career averages.
 His shot volume is down, his finishing luck has evaporated, and his confidence looks like it’s stuck in customs somewhere between Colorado and Long Island.

 The Numbers Behind the Disappearance